Medic5700/NPU/ReadMe.txt

 Changelog:
 v10->Git v0.11:
-	Switchover to use of Git for version management //after a year of two of not touching this code... so many things to fix... enabled debugging levels
+	Switchover to use of Git for version management //after a year of two of not touching this code... so many things to fix... and redesign... enabled debugging levels
 	proper debugging enabled
 	BUG unable to load programs from subdirectories properly